 Research

 The Prince Lab’s research program has evolved and expanded from an initial fascination with the regionalization of developing vertebrate animals.
 This interest led to a focus on the Hox genes, which play a major role in conferring regional identity.
 Using the zebrafish as our primary model, we took a deep dive into the organization, function and evolution of Hox genes, studies that provided important insights into whole genome duplications in the vertebrate lineage, as well as the patterning of neuronal and neural crest cell populations.
-After a substantial foray into patterning of the endoderm, especially the endocrine pancreas, we are once again focusing our investigations on neurons, neural crest, and other fascinating aspects of vertebrate cranial development.
+We also made an extensive foray into regionalization of the endoderm, especially the endocrine pancreas.
+Currently, we are once again focusing investigations on the endlessly fascinating neural crest as well as studying the evolution and development of the anterior lateral line sensory system.
+Collective cell migrations have also been a common theme in our studies — of facial branchiomotor neurons, of neural crest, and now of the developing pronephros.
+Find out more about our projects below and by clicking on individual lab members.

 Neuronal migration

 The Prince lab has a long-standing interest in the mechanisms that control migration of neurons.
-We use the facial branchiomotor neurons (FBMNs) of the zebrafish VIIth cranial nerve as a model system to investigate this question.
+We have used the facial branchiomotor neurons (FBMNs) of the zebrafish VIIth cranial nerve as a model system to investigate this question.
 Zebrafish FBMNs are born in rhombomere (r)4 of the hindbrain before 16 hours post fertilization (hpf), and their cell bodies migrate in a chain-like manner towards the posterior.
-They establish bilateral nuclei in r6 and r7 by 48 hpf.
-As the cell bodies move to the posterior, their axons fasciculate and exit r4 to innervate structures of the 2nd pharyngeal arch.
 Our research has shown that FBMN migration depends on the function of Hoxb1a (a Hox patterning gene expressed in a dramatic “stripe” in r4), as well as on its downstream effector Pk1b.
 Although Pk1b is typically thought of as a planar cell polarity molecule, we have shown that Pk1b also functions as a nuclear translocator of RE1-silencing transcription factor (Rest).
 In turn, Rest is needed to maintain the immature state of the neurons during migration.
-To complement these molecular studies, we have also investigated the cellular basis of FBMN migration, using ablation and confocal imaging strategies to describe the “pioneer” neuron that leads migration through the hindbrain.
-Our ongoing work utilizes new photoconvertible transgenic tools and high-resolution imaging approaches such as Light Sheet Microscopy to delve deeper into the complexities of neuronal migration in the hindbrain.
-To learn more about this work, check out Vicky’s presentation from the April 2021 British Society for Developmental Biology Meeting on the left.
+We have also investigated the cellular basis of FBMN migration, using ablation and confocal imaging strategies to describe the “pioneer” neuron that leads migration through the hindbrain.
+Our most recent studies used photoconvertible transgenic tools and Light Sheet Microscopy to unravel the relationship between FBMNs and octavolateral efferent neurons.
+To learn more about this work, check out Vicky’s presentation from the April 2021 British Society for Developmental Biology Meeting, shared on the left.